-Besides harvesting the plants early to obtain a large concentration of CBGA, there are reports on how CBGA can be synthesized from yeast and some bacterial cells, thus promoting their formation and availability for research.11–13
+Besides harvesting the plants early to obtain a large concentration of CBGA, there are reports on how CBGA can be synthesized from yeast and some bacterial cells, thus promoting their synthesis and availability for research.

-CBGA and other cannabinoids acids (except Δ9-THCA) can scavenge free radicals and prevent the oxidation process and reduce metal ions.
-This is important for restoring internal balance to the calcium ion exchange necessary to convert food into ATP throughout all types of cellular activity and to reduce the spread of cancerous cells.6
+CBGA and other cannabinoid acids (except Δ9-THCA) can scavenge free radicals and prevent the oxidation process and reduce metal ions.
+This is important for restoring internal balance to the calcium ion exchange necessary to convert food into ATP throughout all types of cellular activity and to reduce the spread of cancerous cells.

 The carboxyl group plays a critical role in determining the antioxidant property of cannabinoids.
 Combining the acidic cannabinoids and their neutral forms increases the overall antioxidant activity of the cannabinoids with CBGA: CBG>CBDA: CBD>THCA: THC.

-The anti-inflammatory roles of CBGA and other cannabinoids in calming the inflammatory storms of COVID-19 have been explored by Kovalchuk et al. (2021)19.
+The anti-inflammatory roles of CBGA and other cannabinoids in calming the inflammatory storms of COVID-19 have been explored by a research team in 2021.
 Their research shows how cannabis extracts containing cannabinoids, including CBGA, can decrease the level of pro-inflammatory cytokines in human 3D tissues.
 The extracts downregulated pathways involved in inflammation and fibrosis in COVID-19 patients.
 However, the extracts used in the research contained only a negligible concentration of CBGA (0.32% in the extracts and 0.1% in the flowers), with THC and CBD occupying the largest percentage.

-Similar research by Ruhaak et al. (2011)20 showed how CBGA exhibited better inhibitory activity than NSAIDS in preventing the activities of prostaglandins.
+Another research in 2011 showed how CBGA exhibited better inhibitory activity than NSAIDS in preventing the activities of prostaglandins.
 This may be important in proffering solutions to inflammation-induced diseases like rheumatoid arthritis (RA), chronic obstructive pulmonary diseases (COPD), asthma, and multiple sclerosis.
 In their research, CBGA showed over 30% inhibitory potential thus, suggesting an excellent anti-inflammatory property.
-Kogan et al.21 also reported how novel CBG derivatives and CBGA analogs could reduce inflammation, pain, and obesity.
+Novel CBG derivatives and CBGA analogs could potentially reduce inflammation, pain, and obesity.

-The anticancer activities of CBGA have been reported on colorectal cancer22, lymphocytic leukemia23, brain tumor growth, and lung cancer24.
+The anticancer activities of CBGA have been reported on colorectal cancer, lymphocytic leukemia, brain tumor growth, and lung cancer.
 CBGA possesses some cytotoxic activity that can induce apoptosis in cancer cell lines and delay the growth of tumors.
 The success of CBGA in cancer control is further being explored in developing novel cancer drugs for treating colorectal cancer.
-The proposed drug will contain CBGVA and CBGA, the two mother cannabinoids.25
+The proposed drug will contain CBGVA and CBGA, the two mother cannabinoids.

-Melchoulam et al. were the first to discover the antibacterial activity of CBGA against Gram-positive bacteria in 196516.
-Besides this, the findings of Karas et al.26 observed the moderate activity of CBGA on Multi-Drug Resistant Staphylococcus aureus (MRSA).
-When compared with CBD, CBGA was 4 times more effective at inhibiting MRSA.27 CBGA may also contribute to inhibiting the growth of Bacillus subtilis.28
+Raphael Melchoulam was the first to discover the antibacterial activity of CBGA against Gram-positive bacteria in 1965.
+After this, other researchers observed the moderate activity of CBGA on Multi-Drug Resistant Staphylococcus aureus (MRSA).
+When compared with CBD, CBGA was 4 times more effective at inhibiting MRSA.
+CBGA may also contribute to inhibiting the growth of Bacillus subtilis.

 Antidepressant and anxiolytic properties

 CBGA metabolism is unique since it does not interact with CB1 and CB2 receptors.
 The carboxyl group improves its bioavailability, thus making it less susceptible to first-pass metabolism.
-Although there is limited research on the fate of ingested CBGA, Anderson et al.35 explained the pharmacokinetics of cannabinoid acids via intraperitoneal (I.P) administration.
+Although there is limited research on the fate of ingested CBGA, Some resaerchers have explained the pharmacokinetics of cannabinoid acids via intraperitoneal (I.P) administration.
 The 2019 research observed the fate of the molecules in adult mice and discovered that it takes 15-45 minutes for users to experience the effects of CBGA.
 The researchers observed a maximum plasma concentration after 15 minutes of administration while the maximum brain concentration was recorded in 30 minutes.
-CBGA absorption peaked at 45 minutes
+CBGA absorption peaked at 45 minutes.

 CBGA exhibited a half-life of 120 minutes in the plasma and 62 minutes in the brain cells.
 The lower half-life in brain cells was attributed to rapid brain interaction between CBGA and brain cells.
 Overall, CBGA and other cannabinoid acids exhibited low brain penetration in an oil vehicle.

 A 2020 study demonstrated how CBGA shows a little affinity for both CB1R and CB2R receptors.
 This ultimately limits the pharmacological activity of the compound due to CB receptors.
-37,38 On this note, it is pertinent to note that CBGA produces its therapeutic benefits by interacting with other cannabinoid receptors.
-The cannabinoid receptors responsible for the therapeutic benefits of CBGA are discussed below (see figure 4);
+It is therefore pertinent to note that CBGA produces its therapeutic benefits by interacting with other cannabinoid receptors.
+The cannabinoid receptors responsible for the therapeutic benefits of CBGA are discussed below;